kubeshop/testkube/docs/docs/articles/running-tests.md

 Let's assume that our example Cypress test needs the `testparam` parameter with the value `testvalue`.

 This is done by using the `--variable` flag (or just `-v`).
-If you need to pass more parameters, either pass the values as a comma-separated string or simply pass multiple `-p` flags.
+If you need to pass more parameters, either pass the values as a comma-separated string or simply pass multiple `-v` flags.

 It's possible to pass parameters securely to the executed test.
 It's necessary to use the `--secret` flag, which contains a key value pair - a name of the Kubernetes secret and a secret key.